My best tips on where to start and how to pick your wedding photographer

 So how do you figure out who’s the right fit, and what should you be looking for?

 Every couple and person has a different style, different vibe, different expectations, and feelings going into their wedding day, so it’s hard to say what *the one* thing is that you should be looking for.
-I’ve put together a few of my most important things you should be looking for as a way to get started, but all in all, this can come down to your gut feeling and the way you interact with a certain vendor.
+When it comes to how to pick your wedding photographer, I’ve put together a few of my top tips and some of the most important things you should be looking for as a way to get started, but all in all, this can come down to your gut feeling and the way you interact with a certain vendor.

-Here are some of the key things you should think about when starting your search for a wedding photographer:
+Here are some of the key things you should think about when choosing a wedding photographer:

 1. Have a budget range in mind